 - Improve targeting using insights on what drives results

 With 52% of marketing campaigns more likely to report ROI benefits when direct mail is in the mix, it’s important to get your direct mail campaigns right, with the help of effective A/B testing.
+This is especially true when you align direct mail with your digital strategy, creating a seamless journey for the consumer across both physical and digital touchpoints.

 Key Elements You Can A/B Test in Direct Mail